njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/README.TECHNICAL.md

 WeatherPyFunctions.py

-If the computer has Anaconda and a recent version of Python, the Jupyter notebook already has the following dependencies
-installed: datetime, io, json, pandas, pathlib, os, pandas, requests.
+If the computer has Anaconda, Jupyter Notebook, and a recent version of Python, the IPython notebook already has the following dependencies installed: datetime, io, json, matplotlib, numpy, pandas, pathlib, os, pandas, requests, requests_html, and scipy.

-In addition to those modules, the Jupyter Notebook needs the following to execute: citipy, hvplot, matplotlib, numpy, panel, requests_html, scipy.
+In addition to those modules, the IPython notebook needs the following to execute: citipy, hvplot, panel.

-Here are the requisite Terminal commands for installation of these peripheral modules:
+Here are the requisite Terminal commands for installation of these peripheral modules (in this order):

 python3 -m pip install citipy

 python3 -m pip install hvplot

-python3 -m pip install matplotlib

-python3 -m pip install numpy

 python3 -m pip install panel

-python3 -m pip install requests_html

-python3 -m pip install scipy
+For the conda environment, these are the requisite Terminal commands:

+conda install citipy

+conda install hvplot

+conda install panel

-If the folders, Resources, Logs, and Images are not present, the Jupyter Notebook will create them.
-Weather.ipynb generates the file, CitiesWeather.csv, in the Resources folder: this file is the input file for VacationPy.ipynb.
+If the folders, Resources, Logs, and Images are not present, the IPython otebook will create them.
+Weather.ipynb generates the file in the Resources folder, CitiesWeather.csv: this file is the input file for VacationPy.ipynb.

-To place the Jupyter Notebook in log mode, debug mode,or image mode set the parameter for the appropriate subroutine in cell #2 to True.
+To place the IPython notebook in log mode, debug mode,or image mode set the parameter for the appropriate subroutine in cell #2 to True.
 In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; the same is true in log mode for log information sent to a log file in the same folder.
 If the program is in log mode but not debug mode, it displays no debug information, but writes that information to the log file.
 If the program is in image mode, it writes all the plots to png files in the Images folder.